Extended Version of GTGraffiti: Spray Painting Graffiti Art from Human Painting Motions with a Cable Driven Parallel Robot: Planning and Control

 First we interpolate $K$, $\vecx_\ff$, and $\vecu_\ff$ since the trajectory generation phase was discretized at 100Hz while the controller runs online at 1kHz. $K$ and $\vecu_\ff$ are interpolated using a zero-order hold, while $\vecx_\ff$ is interpolated using a first-order extrapolation from the most recent discrete $\vecx_\ff$.

 To estimate position we discard redundant information and to estimate velocity we use a linear least squares solution.
 We discard the bottom two cable lengths then apply trigonometry using the top two cable lengths to estimate the spray can position assuming the spray can is always vertical.
-To estimate velocity, we solve the linear least squares problem: \mytoggle{
+To estimate velocity, we solve the linear least squares problem: $ \dot{\vecp} = \argmin_{\dot{\vecp}} \norm{\dot{l} - W^T \dot{\vecp}}_2^2 = W^{T+}\dot{l} $ where $W$ is the \emph{wrench} matrix \cite{Lamaury13ICRA_CableControlFF} and $\cdot^+$ is the Moore-Penrose left inverse.